-Industry 4.0 or fourth Industrial revolution is characterized as the integration of smart technology, Internet of Things, artificial intelligence, big data, and automation into various traditional manufacturing, and other industrial practices.
-Industry 4.0 is transforming the way products are designed, manufactured and delivered.
-It is a complex and ongoing evolving process [3].
+Industry 4.0 or fourth Industrial revolution is defined as the combination of smart technology, Internet of Things, artificial intelligence, big data, and automation into various traditional manufacturing, and other industrial practices.
+Industry 4.0 is changing how products are created, built, and brought to customers.
+It is a complex and ongoing evolving process (Bai et al., 2020).
 It is still in its infancy, but it has the potential to revolutionize the global industry.
-Industry 4.0 includes a broad spectrum of technologies such as cyber-physical systems, cognitive computing, cloud computing, advanced robotics, additive manufacturing, artificial intelligence, internet of things, big data and analytics, etc. [13] [18] It introduces a new level of automation using smart modern technologies.
-The goal is to create smart factories that are more flexible, efficient and responsive to the needs of the customers.
-Industry 4.0 does not only affect the manufacturing but also several other industries such as healthcare, transportation, and energy [14].
-A research study by [8] highlights the importance of innovative strategies, digitization, and Industry 4.0 technologies in the energy sector's efforts toward environmental sustainability and a low-carbon economy.
+Industry 4.0 includes a broad spectrum of technologies such as cyber-physical systems, cognitive computing, cloud computing, advanced robotics, automated machines, smart algorithms, internet of things, massive data sets and analytics, etc. (Frank et al., 2019; Khan & Kannapiran, 2019) It introduces a new level of automation using smart modern technologies.
+The goal is to build intelligent factories that are more flexible, effective and responsive to the needs of the customers.
+Industry 4.0 does not only affect the manufacturing but also several other industries such as healthcare, transportation, and energy (Ghobakhloo, 2019).
+A research study by (Borowski, 2021) highlights the importance of innovative strategies, digitization, and Industry 4.0 technologies in the energy sector's efforts toward environmental sustainability and a low-carbon economy.

 There have been several blockchain-based solutions proposed by several researchers to address the issues faced in different application areas.
-A research study [31] explores several solutions and suggests that blockchain technology-based solutions are more efficient and secure.
+A research study (Tanwar et al., 2019) explores several solutions and suggests that blockchain technology-based solutions are more efficient and secure.
 However, there are several challenges as well.
 These issues might cause several other issues as well in the long term.
-Therefore, it is crucial for the businesses to understand the potential impact of industry 4.0 [2].
-Several attempts are being made in this direction by integrating blockchain into various application scenarios such as supply chain management, healthcare record management [10], intellectual property management, energy trading, etc.
+Therefore, it is crucial for the businesses to understand the potential impact of industry 4.0 (Alonso et al., 2019; Alrubaiei et al., 2021).
+Several attempts are being made in this direction by integrating blockchain into various application scenarios such as supply chain management, healthcare record management (Cao et al., 2019), intellectual property management, energy trading, etc.

 The paper has been organized into the following sections.
 The next section briefly discusses the literature related to the blockchain application in industry 4.0.
 Then, section three discusses general types of blockchain along with the differentiating characteristics and challenges, and disadvantages of using each type of blockchain.
 Section four focuses on the blockchain issues in general.
 Section five proposes the blockchain recommendation algorithm.
-Section six provides a brief discussion of the research study outcomes, and the last section concludes the research study and provides future research directions.
+Section six provides a brief discussion of the research study outcomes, and the last section concludes the research study and presents future research directions.